LMangrich/fat16lib/README.md

 #### Methods:

-list_files(): Returns list of (filename, size) tuples
+- list_files(): Returns list of (filename, size) tuples

-read_file(filename): Returns file content as string (or bytes for binary files)
+- read_file(filename): Returns file content as string (or bytes for binary files)

-get_file_attributes(filename): Returns dictionary with file attributes
+- get_file_attributes(filename): Returns dictionary with file attributes

-rename_file(old_name, new_name): Renames a file
+- rename_file(old_name, new_name): Renames a file

-delete_file(filename): Deletes a file
+- delete_file(filename): Deletes a file

-insert_file(external_path, target_name=None): Inserts external file into image
+- insert_external_file(external_path): Inserts external file into image

 #### Exceptions

-FAT16Error: Base exception class
+- FAT16Error: Base exception class

-FileNotFoundError: Raised when file doesn't exist
+- FileNotFoundError: Raised when file doesn't exist

-NotEnoughSpaceError: Raised when no space for operation
+- NotEnoughSpaceError: Raised when no space for operation

-InvalidFileNameError: Raised for invalid FAT16 filenames
+- InvalidFileNameError: Raised for invalid FAT16 filenames

+- InvalidDiskImageError: Raised for invalid FAT16 disk image

+- FileAccessError: Raised when file access is denied

 ## Contributing

 Contributions are welcome!
 Please open an issue or pull request on GitHub.
+But I may warn, it's been ages since my last deep dive into FAT16, so I might need to study it a bit again!

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE file](https://github.com/LMangrich/fat16lib/blob/main/LICENSE) for details.